Requirements & Deadlines

-- Participation in a credit-bearing internship generally occurs over a period of 12 to 15 weeks during the fall, spring or summer terms for a minimum of 120 hours, or generally 40 hours per credit, unless otherwise approved by the department and College/School dean.
+- Participate in a credit-bearing internship for a minimum of 40 hours of work per credit (for example, 3 credits = 120 hours of work).
+No internship shall require more than 75 hours per credit unless otherwise approved by the department chair and College dean.
 Individual departments may require more hours for the internship experience.
 The focus is on learning and educational objectives, not the number of hours accrued at the employer site (click HERE for major-specific hour requirements).

-- Complete a minimum of five (5) communications/meetings with the faculty internship supervisor establishing learning objectives, goal setting, providing progress reports and evaluating the experience.
-One of these communications or meetings should be an employment site visit.
-It is the student intern's responsibility to initiate meetings with the faculty supervisor and to schedule the site visit with the faculty and employer supervisors.
+- Initiate and have a minimum of five (5) communications/meetings with the faculty internship supervisor establishing learning objectives, goal setting, providing progress reports and evaluating the experience.
+One of these communications/meetings is expected to include the student’s site supervisor.

 - Write an outcomes paper reflecting on the internship experience and the learning objectives.
 The paper should be at least 8 to 10 pages long, double spaced; Times New Roman 12 font.

-- Complete an evaluation; an assessment of the academic internship experience.
+- Complete an evaluation/assessment of the academic internship experience.